-The stakes for the current Supreme Court vacancy could not be higher.
+The stakes for American democracy could not be higher.
 United States Supreme Court Justices do not simply decide cases; they determine whether and how the law works, and for whom.
-They define what the law means for generations to come, and the lower federal courts are bound to follow the precedent they set.
+They define what the law means for generations to come, and the lower courts are bound to follow the precedent they set.
 An appointment of a new Justice affects the very nature of our democracy, fundamentally defining the landscape of American law.
+In the end, a nominee to the Supreme Court should be rejected unless he or she is willing to uphold the values, protect the rights, and serve in the interests of the American people - not just corporations, the wealthy, and the political elites.